Staff Policy D-602.05

 - Faculty and Staff Responsibilities

 Faculty and staff should be aware that well-intentioned efforts to intervene may increase the risk to the victim.
-Any questions about appropriate actions should be directed to an NMC counselor, Student Health Services, the Coordinator of Campus Security, or the Dean for Enrollment Management and Student Services.
+Any questions about appropriate actions should be directed to a counselor in Student Life, Student Health Services, the Assistant Director of Campus Safety & Security, or the Vice President for Enrollment Management & Student Services.
 If College officials are not available or if the student wishes to contact community resources, the following may be contacted directly:

 - Local law enforcement 911